selfish/ha-wait-for-wolt/README.md

 `venue_ids` should be the slug from the venue URL on wolt.com.
 For example, `https://wolt.com/en/isr/tel-aviv/restaurant/mententen` uses `mententen` as the ID.
 Enter one ID per line or list entry.
+When configuring from the UI, type each ID on a new line.

 ## How it works
 - The integration refreshes the bearer token automatically.